 How do I test hot sauce for pH levels?

-If you are concerned with the pH level of your hot sauce the three most common ways of testing a hot sauce are litmus paper, also known as pH test strips, or a pH test meter.
-The most accurate of these methods is the pH meter and they can have a cost range from $15 for a simple hand held meter or up to $300 for lab quality equipment.
+If you are concerned with the pH level of your hot sauce the two most common ways of testing a hot sauce are litmus paper, also known as pH test strips, or a pH test meter.
+The most accurate of these methods is the pH meter and they can have a cost range from $15 for a simple handheld meter or up to $300 for lab quality equipment.
 See the Recommended Meters page for our top picks!

-The Pinpoint pH Meter Kit from Amazon is portable and has a clear digital display.
-It comes with a separate probe on a 10′ cable for ease of testing.
+The Pinpoint pH Meter Kit from Amazon is portable and has a clear, readable digital display.
+It comes with a separate probe on a 10′ cable for ease of testing and mobility.
 Some of these meters can get very expensive but litmus paper is a much less expensive way of measuring pH as well.
-I also like the size, accuracy and portability of the hand held meters and they are super easy to use as well.
-Read here on how to properly use a pH meter.
+I also like the size, accuracy and portability of the handheld meters and they are super easy to use as well.
+Read here on How to Use a pH Meter Properly to Test Hot Sauce